-At December 31, 2019, the Company determined that the Kenyan development project CGU (Blocks 10BB and 13T) would continue, however, due to a change in project and economic assumptions, an impairment test was performed.
+At December 31, 2019, the Company determined that the Kenyan development project cash generating unit ("CGU") (Blocks 10BB and 13T) would continue, however, due to a change in project and economic assumptions, an impairment test was performed.
 Due to a reduction in oil price in 2020, the impairment test was reperformed at March 31, 2020.